Pluto-XI/Blessed-by-Grassley-Collection/README.md

 data:application/json;base64,INSERT_YOUR_BASE64_ENCODED_JSON_HERE
 ```

 Now we have a way to keep our JSON permanent until the heatdeath of the universe.
-Maybe even a little bit after that... is what I would say if the Ethereum blockchain had not introduced a size limit of 24576 bytes with the arrival of our friend <a href="https://ethereum.org/en/developers/tutorials/downsizing-contracts-to-fight-the-contract-size-limit/" target="blank"><b>Spurious Dragon</b></a>.
+Maybe even a little bit after that... is what I would say if the Ethereum blockchain had not introduced a size limit of 24576 bytes with the arrival of our friend <a href="https://ethereum.org/en/developers/tutorials/downsizing-contracts-to-fight-the-contract-size-limit/" target="_blank"><b>Spurious Dragon</b></a>.
 So while we may have an exact encoding of our savior Troy Grassley, it is too mighty for the blockchain to hold.